Paintersrp/keepstack/README.md

   migrations ran successfully.
 - **Link publish failures**: Persistent HTTP `5xx` errors or `timeout waiting on ack` messages when posting new links can indicate the API pods cannot reach NATS.
 Confirm the `keepstack-allow-api-to-nats` NetworkPolicy is installed, that its podSelectors match the API and NATS labels via `kubectl -n keepstack describe netpol keepstack-allow-api-to-nats`, and that the NATS StatefulSet is healthy with `kubectl -n keepstack get statefulset keepstack-nats`.
 - **Tear down**: Clean up the development environment with `make dev-down` after smoke testing to delete the k3d cluster.
+- **Archived scripts**: The retired Bash harness lives under [`scripts/archive/smoke`](scripts/archive/smoke) if you need to reference the old implementation while extending the Go suite.

 ## v0.1 Scope & Definition of Done